Patrick Mahomes: Personal life

 On September 1, 2020, Mahomes proposed to Brittany Matthews, his high school sweetheart, in a suite in Arrowhead Stadium, the day Mahomes received his Super Bowl LIV championship ring.
 Matthews had a brief professional soccer career playing for Icelandic club UMF Afturelding and then became a certified personal trainer.
-She is also a co-owner of the Kansas City Current, a women's professional soccer team.
+She is also a co-owner of the Kansas City Current, a women's professional soccer team in the National Women's Soccer League.
 The couple married on March 12, 2022.
 They have three children: two daughters and a son.

 Mahomes is an evangelical Christian.
 His mother said he found his faith when he was in middle school, where he was involved with a youth group at his church.
 Mahomes has said, "Faith is huge for me ...
 Before every game, I walk the field and I do a prayer at the goalpost.
 I just thank God for those opportunities and I thank God for letting me be on a stage where I can glorify Him.
 The biggest thing that I pray for is that whatever happens, win or lose, success or failure, that I'm glorifying Him."

 Mahomes is featured in the NFL Films and Netflix sports documentary series Quarterback, alongside other NFL quarterbacks Kirk Cousins and Marcus Mariota.
 All three players were filmed during the 2022 season on-and-off the field.
 The series premiered on Netflix on July 12, 2023.
 Mahomes's newly established 2PM Productions collaborated on producing the series.

 Mahomes plays golf during the offseason.
 He has participated in several celebrity tournaments, including the American Century Championship since 2020.
 He participated in the 2022 edition of The Match alongside Josh Allen, losing to Tom Brady and Aaron Rodgers.
 He also participated in the 2023 edition teaming up with his Chiefs teammate Travis Kelce against Golden State Warriors teammates Stephen Curry and Klay Thompson.
 Mahomes and Kelce won the match.

+In 2025, Mahomes was inducted into the Texas High School Football Hall of Fame.